 Don’t Get Caught Up In Analysis

 Keep in mind that your motivation for dieting may not be very “deep” at all.
 You may have simply wanted to lose some weight, and it seemed innocent enough at the time.
-Maybe your friends or family members were doing it, and you didn’t think too much about it.
+This was similar to my experience, which I detailed in Brain over Binge.
+Maybe your friends or family members were dieting, and that gave you motivation to restrict your food too, and you didn’t think too much about it.
 You just tried it without knowledge of what would happen, and it turned out to be a bad experience that led to binge eating.
-You can now learn from that experience and not repeat it in the future – no further analysis necessary.
+You can now learn from that experience and not repeat it in the future—no further analysis necessary.

-Dieting is ultimately a choice – one that brings consequences, and one that is detrimental for your recovery from binge eating.
-For whatever reason, it made sense for you at one point in time to begin dieting, and until now, it may have seemed to make sense to continue.
-But, right now (and at any point), you can make a new choice that is more beneficial to your recovery and to your life as a whole.
+Dieting is ultimately a choice—one that brings consequences, and one that is detrimental for your recovery from binge eating.
+For whatever reason, it made sense for you at one point in time to begin dieting, and until now, it may have seemed to make sense to continue dieting.
+But, at any point, you can make a new choice that is more beneficial to your recovery and to your life as a whole.

-I hope that this blog post helps you make that new choice to start nourishing your body.
+I hope that this blog post helps support you in choosing to eat adequately and nourishing your body.
 When you eat enough food, it makes dismissing the binge urges possible and takes you a long way toward complete freedom from disordered eating.